 Here are six ways that you can spread the word about adopting older children.

 1. Utilize Facebook and other social media outlets to spread the word.
-Many groups such as AdoptUSKids, Adoption.com, and the Dave Thomas Foundation for Adoption share profiles and links to information about older children and youth who need permanent homes.
+Many groups, such as Adoption.com, share profiles and links to information about older children and youth who need permanent homes.
 “Like” their pages on Facebook and share the profiles of kiddos needing a family.

 2. Speak to your place of worship or employment about showcasing profiles of older children and teens in need of adoption.
 Perhaps, one of these places would be willing to host an informational meeting for local child welfare professionals to come in and speak about the need for adoption.